pterodattero/biodata2020/README.md

 * `data/`;
 * `results/`.

 The project main file is the Jupyter Notebook `project.ipynb` contained in `../code` directory.
 It provides all the steps and supporting documentation, so the reader can start from here.
+In addition, you can find a PDF report giving a high level explanation of the work.

 All the other folders contain auxiliary files, data and outputs that are that are entirely managed by the notebook code.